 - Dogs are allowed on the beach only from October 1-April 30.
 The city has both a leash and pooper scooper law.

-- Bikes are allowed on the boardwalk only from 5-10 am between May 15 and September 15.
+- From May 15-September 15, bikes are allowed on the boardwalk only from 5-10 am.
 Find additional safety guidelines for bicyclists and pedestrians.

 - Adults are not allowed to bicycle on sidewalks at any time.
 Children riding on sidewalks must be 12 or younger.